kinnith246/Project-1---Group-3/README.md

 # Calorie Analysis (Sima)
 1. What is the relationship between TotalSteps and Calories burned?
 2. Which activity (Very Active, Fairly Active, Lightly Active, Sedentary) contributes most to calorie burn?
-3. What is the percentage of actvity levels based on activity minutes?
+3. Is there a significant difference in the percentage of activity levels based on activity minutes?

 # User engagement with 10,000 steps marketting, and is 10,000 steps a good metric?
 (Aisling)